 - Using a vehicle’s air conditioner may result in a small decrease in fuel mileage.
 As the driver, you get to choose what to do with that knowledge.
 Maybe that decrease is negligible compared to the discomfort of not having air conditioning on a hot summer day.

-- Driving with a vehicle’s windows rolled down doesn’t produce any measurable impact on fuel mileage as a result of aerodynamic drag (but your dog will love it if he’s along for the ride).
+- Driving with a vehicle’s windows rolled down doesn’t produce any measurable impact on fuel mileage as a result of aerodynamic drag.

 How to really improve fuel economy

 If you want to improve gas mileage, try some of these fuel-saving strategies instead:

 - Slow down and avoid aggressive driving, such as hard accelerations and hard braking.
 Driving normally will increase fuel mileage by as much as 33% at highway speeds.

 - Remove excess weight from the vehicle and avoid hauling bulky items on the roof because it increases aerodynamic drag.